 The CMP is offered to foreign sponsored and non-sponsored visa trainees studying at the University of Toronto, Western University, University of Ottawa, Queen's University, Northern Ontario School of Medicine (NOSM) or McMaster University.

 The CMP has been designed to prepare new international residents and clinical fellows for a successful transition to postgraduate medical training in an Ontario medical school clinical setting.
 Enrollment criteria for the CMP are program specific.
-Once you have enrolled in the CMP, attendance is mandatory.
+Once you have enrolled in the CMP, attendance is required.
 However, if issues arise that prevent you from attending the program, there will be no penalty or impact on your entry to training.
 Inform your postgraduate office and Touchstone Institute if you are no longer able to attend as soon as possible.

-We will be contacting you via email to provide you with the necessary details to access our online Learning Management System (LMS) before you begin the program.
-You can expect to retain access to the LMS well after your participation in the program for up to 365 days after completing the program.
+We will be contacting you via email to provide you with the necessary details to access our Online Learning Management System (LMS) before you begin the program.
+You can expect to retain access to the LMS for up to 365 days after completing the program.

 Online modules are available once the program begins.
-If applicable, a pre-reading list will be issued to you along with your schedule and syllabi two weeks prior to the program beginning.
+If applicable, a pre-reading list will be issued to you along with your schedule prior to the program beginning.

 You will find out specific timing for your weeks of programming prior to the start date.

-In order to attain full benefit from the program, your attendance for the full 2 weeks is mandatory.
-All absences from scheduled programming are documented and included in your learner assessment report provided to your program and PGME office.
+To attain full benefit from the program, your attendance for the full 2 weeks is mandatory.
+All absences from scheduled programming are documented and included in your Learner Report provided to your program and PGME office.